archana333cse/archana333cse/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute and explore my coadin knowledge
-- ⚡ Fun fact: I love to listing melody and play guitar...
+- ⚡ Fun fact: I love to listing to music and travelling...

 <h1>Languages and Tools:</h1>
  <ul>